Are you a good investment manager?

 So market cap is still a very useful tool in the selection of outperforming companies.
 However, the large spread issues are even greater here as by definition the smaller outperforming companies in group five are small and likely to have greater spreads, especially on the AIM index where most of these shares live.

-The final metric is ROE10 (ROE averaged of the last 10 years), which on its own is most definitely not a value metric as it says nothing about price.
+The final metric is ROE10 (ROE averaged over the last 10 years), which on its own is most definitely not a value metric as it says nothing about price.
 I’ve included it here though as it’s a GARP metric which is closely related to value investing, but more importantly I’ve started using it recently to sift for winners.
-It can be combined with the size and P/B metrics to aid and perhaps enhance them.
-Sorting by ROE10 (ascending) gives the following results:

 1 yr returns by ROE10